csarushan1729/migration-console/README.md

 The agent may be wrong in the audit log.
 It may not be quietly wrong in the target HRIS.

-Details: [APPROACH.md](./APPROACH.md) and the in-app **Approach** page.
+Details: [WRITEUP.md](./WRITEUP.md) and the in-app **WRITEUP** page.

 ## Stack

 - TanStack Start (React 19) + TanStack Router
 - Tailwind v4
 - Server functions for the agent pipeline
-- Heuristic mapper + optional xAI (`grok-4.5`) assist for leftover columns
+- Heuristic mapper(optional xAI (`grok-4.5`) assist for leftover columns)
 - SheetJS for Excel
-- SQLite (Node's built-in `node:sqlite`) for job persistence — no external DB service, no native build step
+- SQLite (Node's built-in `node:sqlite`) for job persistence- no external DB service, no native build step

 No auth.
-Job state — files, mappings, escalations, audit trail — is persisted to SQLite (see [Persistence](#persistence) below), so it survives a server restart; a replay of the run is still the audit log itself.
+Job state- files, mappings, escalations, audit trail, is persisted to SQLite (see [Persistence](#persistence) below), so it survives a server restart; a replay of the run is still the audit log itself.

 ## Persistence

 Every job (its files, column mappings, records, escalations, events, and audit trail) is written to a local SQLite database via Node's built-in [`node:sqlite`](https://nodejs.org/api/sqlite.html) module — no separate database service to run, no native bindings to compile. `src/lib/migration/store.ts` is the only file that touches it; the rest of the pipeline reads/writes jobs through `saveJob` / `getJob` / `listJobs` exactly as it did before.

 - **Location**: `./data/meridian.db` by default, created on first write.
-Override with `MERIDIAN_DB_PATH` (see `.env.example`) — point it at a mounted volume on hosts with an ephemeral filesystem, or set it to `:memory:` to opt back into pure in-memory state.
+Override with `MERIDIAN_DB_PATH` (see `.env.example`)- point it at a mounted volume on hosts with an ephemeral filesystem, or set it to `:memory:` to opt back into pure in-memory state.
-- **Shape**: one row per job (`id`, `client_name`, `status`, `created_at` as indexed columns; the full job as a JSON blob) — enough structure to list and sort jobs in SQL without loading everything into memory, without a multi-table schema migration for what's still a single-tenant prototype.
+- **Shape**: one row per job (`id`, `client_name`, `status`, `created_at` as indexed columns; the full job as a JSON blob)- enough structure to list and sort jobs in SQL without loading everything into memory, without a multi-table schema migration for what's still a single-tenant prototype.
-- **Restart-safe**: kill the server mid-run and start it again — `GET`ting a job by id, or the recent-jobs list, comes back from disk, not from a Map that reset to empty.
+- **Restart-safe**: kill the server mid-run and start it again- `GET`ting a job by id, or the recent-jobs list, comes back from disk, not from a Map that reset to empty.
-- **Not yet covered**: this makes job *state* durable, not the *filesystem* it might run on — an ephemeral disk (many PaaS free tiers) still loses `./data` on redeploy unless you mount a persistent volume there.

 ## Getting started